Our Current Board of Directors includes…

 Keith joined the Driftwood family in the early 1990’s to design lights for Nunsense and stayed to do many other things, including being the Office Manager from 2004 to 2014.
 His first produced play, Small World was presented as one of the first Spotlight on Local Playwrights at EDP.
-He also directed 2011’s award winner entry in the state festival, The Long Christmas Dinner.
+In 2011, Keith directed the award winning entry in the state festival, The Long Christmas Dinner.

-He was recently appointed to the Snohomish County Arts Commission and is finishing a Master’s degree in Arts Leadership at Seattle University.
+He also serves on the Snohomish County Arts Commission and finished a Master’s degree in Arts Leadership at Seattle University in 2017.